 “Part of the problem is who is around the table controlling the dollars,” Deena Shakir, partner at Lux Capital, told Crunchbase News.
 “There is something much deeper there, like ageism and sexism, but if it was driven by market opportunity, hopefully that will mitigate biases.”

-More male VCs are interested in having these conversations, but not nearly at the rate it should be, sources who spoke with Crunchbase News said.
+More male VCs are interested in having these conversations, but not nearly at the rate they should be, sources who spoke with Crunchbase News said.

 Investment in the sector needs to start with clinical R&D and inclusion, Shakir said.
 For example, women, especially women of color, continue to be underrepresented in research, which leads to troubling outcomes and inaccurate dosing of medicine.